 - Yorktown Heights, thanks to urban renewal and new development, has ample parking facilities, in aggregate.
 While most businesses have the right amount of parking, some do not, and many have a surplus.
 Problematically, people drive from store to store, rather than walking.
 This increases the amount of parking needed, and adds to local congestion. - The parking lots were designed in response to idiosyncratic site conditions.
 As such, they are not always efficiently laid out.
-Parking lot consolidations would yield an equal or greater amount of parking, even after accounting for more landscaping.
+Parking lot consolidations would yield an equal or greater amount of parking, even after accounting for more landscaping and development on the surplus land thus generated.